 3. Investigate the Software You’re Going to Be Using

-It’s up to you to do a little bit of your own investigation when it comes to the software you’ll be using for your business calls.
+It’s up to you to do a little bit of your own legal services investigation when it comes to the software you’ll be using for your business calls.
 All video calling software options have their own commands and options.
 Especially if this is a brand-new video calling software that you’ve never used before, you should look into the software so you can use it to the best of its abilities.

 4. Avoid Relying on Video Calls Alone